CollectorOfJack/CollectorOfJack.github.io/huntlist.md

 #  - "HuntList"
 ---

-This site is where I document my collection, but I am always looking to grow that collection.
-This page is intended to be a list of Jack Daniel's bottles and memorabilia that I am searching for as well as things I might have available for trades.
+This site is where I document my Jack Daniel's collection.
+I am always looking to grow that collection!
+This page is intended to be a list of Jack Daniel's bottles and memorabilia that I am actively searching for, as well as a list of things I might have available for trading.

 This is not an all inclusive list, I am definitely looking for more than this, so if you've got something you're interested in parting with, let me know.

 ### Will you sell any bottles?
 I am not super interested in selling the items I have for trade, the goal is to acquire more for my collection, not decrease the size of my collection with selling at this time.
+There are also lots of potential legal issues with selling liquor that I simply don't want to have to worry about.

 ### Where will you trade?
 I prefer trades in the Mid-West.
-I am near St. Louis, and willing to drive/meet typically within a 5 hour driving radius if needed, but don't hesitate to reach out.
+I am near St. Louis, and willing to drive/meet typically within a 5 hour driving radius if needed.
+If you're outside that 5 hours radius, that's okay, don't hesitate to reach out.
 I travel for work some times and might be able to meet you elsewhere.

 ## Items for I'm Looking For
 * Jack Daniel's Alabama Bicentennial